realpython/python-guide/docs/scenarios/scrape.rst

 There are also various tools for obtaining the XPath of elements such as FireBug for Firefox or the Chrome Inspector.
-If you're using Chrome, you can right click an element, choose 'Inspect element', highlight the code, right click again and choose 'Copy XPath'.
+If you're using Chrome, you can right click an element, choose 'Inspect element', highlight the code, right click again, and choose 'Copy XPath'.

-After a quick analysis, we see that in our page the data is contained in two elements - one is a div with title 'buyer-name' and the other is a span with class 'item-price':
+After a quick analysis, we see that in our page the data is contained in two elements -- one is a div with title 'buyer-name' and the other is a span with class 'item-price':

 .. code-block:: html